porsager/ubre/UBRE.md

 ## Message Formats

-All message formats start the first line with the type of message and metadata to complete that message.
+All messages must include a type and name, and can include an id & body depending on type.

 ```
-type meta data
-payload
+{
+    "type": "..."
+}
 ```

 eg.
 ```
 publish news
-{"title":"Some News","content":"Short news"}
+{
+    "type": "publish",
+    "name": "news",
+    "body": {
+        "title":"Some News",
+        "content":"Short news"
+    }
+}
 ```

-The following line / lines contain an optional payload for the message.

 ### pub / sub

 > publish, subscribe, events

-Used to subscribe / publish to various topics.
-The topic format and handling is entirely up to the client.
+Used to subscribe / publish.
+The handling of subscriptions according to the name is entirely up to the client.

 #### `subscribe`

 ```
-subscribe topic
+{
+    "type": "subscribe",
+    "name": "some topic"
+}
 ```

 #### `publish`

 ```
+{
+    "type": "publish",
+    "name": "some topic",
-publish topic
+    "body": "some topic data"
-payload
+}
 ```

 #### `unsubscribe`

 ```
-unsubscribe topic
+{
+    "type": "unsubscribe",
+    "name": "some topic"
+}
 ```

 ### req / res